dgraph-io/dgraph/wiki/content/graphql/queries/search-filtering.md

 }
 ```

-### Filter
+### Filter a query for a range of objects with `between`

-You can also filter within a wide range of scalar values when indexed in a type using the `between` filter.
+You can also filter query results within a wide range of indexed and typed scalar values using the `between` keyword.
+This keyword is also supported for DQL; to learn more, see [DQL Functions: `between`](/query-language/functions/#between).

-For example, you could start with the following example schema used to track students at a school:
+For example, you might start with the following example schema used to track students at a school:

 **Schema**: